Mahan History, Family Crest & Coats of Arms

 In its ancient Gaelic form, the Irish name Mahan was written Mac Mathghamhna, which later became Mac Mathuna.
 Both names are derived from the word "mathghamhan," which means "bear."

 The scribes who created documents long before either the Gaelic or English language resembled their standardized versions of today recorded words as they sounded.
 Consequently, in the Middle Ages the names of many people were recorded under different spellings each time they were written down.
 Research on the Mahan family name revealed numerous spelling variations, including MacMahon, MacMann, MacMahan, MacMohan and others.

-Another 95 words (7 lines of text) are included under the topic Early Mahan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) are included under the topic Early Mahan Notables in all our PDF Extended History products and printed products wherever possible.

 Irish immigrants began to leave the English-controlled Ireland in sizable numbers during the late 18th century.
 Many of these Irish immigrated to British North America or the United States in the hopes of gaining their own tract of farmland.
 This pattern of migration grew steadily until the 1840s when the Great Potato Famine caused a great exodus of immigrants to North America.
 These immigrants differed from their predecessors in that they were desperately fleeing the disease and starvation that plagued their homeland, and many were entirely destitute when they arrived in North America.
 Although these penniless immigrants were not warmly welcomed when they arrived, they were critical to the rapid development of the United States and what would become known as Canada.
 Many went to populate the western frontiers and others provided the cheap labor the new manufacturing sector and the building of bridges, roads, railways, and canals required.
 A thorough examination of immigration and passenger lists has revealed some of the earliest people to arrive in North America with name Mahan or one of its variants: